Effective medium theory for second-gradient elasticity with chirality: Homogenization of the second-gradient continuum

 if $\hat{u}_i (\vc{x}, \vc{y}) = \frac{\partial u^0_\alpha}{\partial_{x_\beta}}(\vc{x}) \varphi^{\alpha \beta}_i(\vc{y}) + \kappa_i(\vc{x})$, for $i=1,2,3$, and we select $\overline{\vc{W}} \equiv \vc{0}$.
 Here,

 where $\vc{\varphi}^{\alpha \beta}$ is the unique solution (up to a constant) to,

 \end{restatable}

 The model in \thmref{T1:hs1} approximates a second-gradient heterogeneous material with chiral effects by a homogeneous classical linear elastic material.
 Thus, through homogenization we arrive to a non-local constitutive law where the non-locality is a due to the scaling \eqref{eq:hs1}.
-Moreover, the are two main differences from the models that exist in the litterature: First, the solution $\vc{u}^\ep$ of \eqref{eq:weak} under \eqref{eq:hs1} is a vanishing viscosity limit that coincides with the solution $\vc{u}^0$ to \eqref{effective:HS1}.
-Furthermore, $\vc{u}^\ep$ possesses higher regularity due to Sobolev embedding theory.
+There are two main differences from the models that exist in the literature: First, $\vc{u}^\ep$ possesses higher regularity due to Sobolev embedding theory.
 Indeed, the solution $\vc{u}^\ep$ of \eqref{eq:weak} under \eqref{eq:hs1} is (H\"older) continuous $C^{0,\lambda}(\Omega, \R^3)$, for all $\lambda \in (0,1/2)$ since,